Kentucky Forest Sector Economic Contribution

 - Wood Residue

-These figures show the direct employment and direct economic contribution of each of the Kentucky forest sub-sectors.
+Each of these sub-sectors is comprised of multiple forest businesses.
+Figure 4 shows the direct employment and direct economic contribution of each of the Kentucky forest sub-sectors.

 Distribution of Kentucky’s Forest Sector